Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: A crash course in self-dual gravity

 This is known as Plebański's first heavenly equation, and $\Omega$ is known as Plebański's first heavenly scalar.

 Now that we have all of the $\Sigma^{AB}$'s, we could in principle use Urbantke's formula \eqref{Urbantke} to find the metric.
 We can also directly write a corresponding tetrad

 which yields the metric

 One can show that $\det(g_{\mu \nu}) = 16$, and that our 2-forms $\Sigma^{AB}$ really are ASD with respect to this metric, after an appropriate choice of orientation.
-This proves that \eqref{sigma_d_zero} and \eqref{Sigma_sym} alone suffice as defining equations for SDG.
+We conclude that \eqref{sigma_d_zero} and \eqref{Sigma_sym} alone suffice as defining equations for SDG.

 From \eqref{Kähler}, we can clearly see that all 4d SD metrics are Kähler manifolds.
 What's more, they are Hyper-Kähler.
 In addition to $J$, one can also define two other complex structures $I$ and $K$, via